The legacy of the Rinehart decision on arbitration in Australia 4 years later

 Amarzaya Gantumur

 Amarzaya graduated from the School of Law, National University of Mongolia in 2004 and holds an LLM (Corporate and Finance Law) from the University of Hong Kong.
+She is fluent in both English and Mongolian.
 She was appointed as an arbitrator with the Mongolian International Arbitration Centre in 2022.
-Amarzaya is a Hong Kong and Australian qualified lawyer fluent in both English and Mongolian.
-She is a member of various other professional organizations, including the Chartered Institute of Arbitrators (CIArb) and Australian Center for International Commercial Arbitration (ACICA).
+She is a member of various other professional organizations, including the Chartered Institute of Arbitrators (CIArb).

 Senior Associate